sbidy/privacyIDEA-ADFSProvider/README.md

-### Version 1.3.3
+### Version 1.3.4
-  - Bug fixes for #14 and #15
+  - Bug fixes for #14 and #15 - authContext now used
-  - Please use the new PowerShell installer for 1.3.3 !!
+  - Please use the new PowerShell installer for 1.3.4 !!
+  - EventLog implemented for error handling.
+See in the Applications and Service Logs -> AD FS -> Admin

 ## Abstract
 A Microsoft Active Directory Federation Service (ADFS) provider for the open source authentication system [privacyIDEA](https://www.privacyidea.org/).